damilolasomoye/2-interactive-responsive-website-MK-2/README.md

-#A simple interactive and responsive website for a company website built using HTML, CSS
+#A simple interactive and responsive website for a company website built using HTML and CSS